If you are searching for a mortgage, you have probably heard the terms conforming and non-conforming loans.

 Conventional loans can either be conforming or non-conforming, depending on certain factors.

 Conforming loans are conventional loans that meet the criteria to be purchased by Freddie Mac or Fannie Mae.

 When you get a mortgage loan, the lender that provides you the loan rarely keeps it.
-Often times after a mortgage loan is funded by a lender, it is sold shortly after to Fannie Mae or Freddie Mac.
-Fannie and Freddie are Government sponsored entities (GSEs) whose guidelines are set by the Federal Housing Finance Agency (FHFA).
+Often after a mortgage loan is funded by a lender.
+It is sold shortly after to Fannie Mae or Freddie Mac.
+Fannie and Freddie are Government-sponsored entities (GSEs) whose guidelines are set by the Federal Housing Finance Agency (FHFA).

 A conforming loan is a mortgage that meets the specific guidelines allowing Freddie Mac or Fannie Mae to purchase the loan.
 The main differentiator is the loan amount.
 Freddie and Fannie will only purchase loans that do not exceed the maximum loan amount.